EngineersBox/Conduit/README.md

 * Checksum refreshed, maintains a cached version of the schema which is returned when invoked.
 The cached entry is checked against the file on disk to determine if there are any updates.
 If there are, the entry is updated on next invocation.

+#### Extensions

+TODO: Cover schema extensions and how to use them.

+##### Lua Handlers

+TODO: Details on Lua handlers schema extension and how it can be used as a template

 ### Pipeline

 A task execution pool is created to process the metrics defined in the metrics schema.
 This pool is configured to be of